Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 9. Shah Najaf Imambara

-The city of Imambaras holds many Imambaras of which people know only a few.
-Imambaras are the holy places built for the avatars of Allah and used for mourning by Muslims.
+The city of Imambaras has many Imambaras, of which people know only a few.
+Imambaras are holy places built for the avatars of Allah and used for mourning by Muslims.

-Shah Najaf Imambara, built by the first ‘king’ and last Nawab of Awadh Ghazi-Ud-Din Haider, is a replica of Hazrat Ali’s burial at Najaf in Iraq.
+Shah Najaf Imambara, built by the first ‘king’ and last Nawab of Awadh Ghazi-Ud-Din Haider, is a replica of Hazrat Ali’s burial site in Najaf, Iraq.

 Shah Najaf Imambara - Lucknow Best Places To Visit